-It might be a small coastal town but Banyuwangi in East Java is a beautiful little spot.
+It might be a small coastal town but Banyuwangi in Java’s East is a beautiful little spot.
 If you are in West Bali, you can easily reach it via the small bridge connecting Bali and Java.
-Here’s a quick guide for a day trip to Banyuwangi.
+Here’s a quick guide for a day trip to Banyuwangi, Java.

 Table of Contents